MaximilianKunz/HFT_PP/README.md

 function uses the methods of the *CalculateGSD* class in order to append the grain size distributions to the previously built dataframe and export it as a .csv-file.
 Furthermore, log actions are implemented.
-The *main* function then uses the previously mentioned functions to create the databases for both the active and under layer and export them. ***Describe plots in the main function***.
+The *main* function then uses the previously mentioned functions to create the databases for both the active and under layer and export them.
+Depending the requirement of the user, the figures can be called using the plotting functions.
 A performance counter is implemented to indicate the time needed for running the code.

 ### Authors
 The code was developped by